Toxic Gases in Baby Crib Mattresses

 It may seem inconceivable that over a million babies have died of this “syndrome”, and after almost half a century and many millions of dollars spent, no one in this age of science and technology can tell us why.
-But what parents are virtually oblivious to (through no fault of their own) is that a highly convincing explanation for this tragedy has been found, along with a simple means of eliminating it.
-This explanation is backed by a significant amount of evidence, but has been and continues to be completely ignored by SIDS organizations, the medical community, and the government – for a variety of reasons, including politics, financial liability, and vested interests.
-Publication of these findings continues to be denied and suppressed.
-The result is that babies continue to be at risk from deaths that may easily be prevented.
+But what many parents don’t know is that a highly convincing explanation for this tragedy has been proposed, along with a simple means of eliminating it.
+This explanation is backed by some evidence, but has been and continues to be completely ignored by SIDS organizations, the medical community, and the government – for a variety of reasons, including politics, financial liability, and vested interests.
+Are babies at risk from deaths that may easily be prevented?

-For the past 10 years, I have been thoroughly investigating all aspects of the safety and toxicity of crib mattresses.
-There is a tremendous amount of confusing claims and misleading information on websites about organic crib mattresses.
+There is a tremendous amount of confusing claims and misinformation on websites about organic crib mattresses.
 I wrote the following report to help you distinguish facts from misinformation.

 No, it has not.
 Nor has it been disproven.
 We definitely need more research.
-But when you look at the evidence we do have, it’s very compelling and it makes complete sense.
+But when you look at the evidence we do have, it’s compelling and it makes sense.

 Click here to Learn Why More Research is Not Being Done.

 In spite of denial and opposition from orthodox SIDS organizations, no research has disproved this gaseous poisoning explanation for crib death.
 No valid criticism of this explanation has ever been provided.
 This logical finding explains every factor already known about crib death, and is backed by scientific research (Sprott 1996, 2000) and two decades of practical proof consisting of a crib death prevention campaign that continues in New Zealand.